Shass27/shas-shell/README.md

 Error Handling: The shell provides feedback for common errors, such as "directory not found" for cd or "cmd not found" if execvp fails to locate a binary.

-Refer to the Test_Casees_Report.pdf to see the unix terminal commands running.
+Refer to the Test_Cases.pdf to see the unix terminal commands running.

 _**6. Future Scope**_